KwameNtaadu007/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 We test square of variables: a**2
-Performed a binary to base conversion: echo "$((2#$BINARY))" This script prints all possible combinations of two letters, except oo
+Performed a binary to base conversion: echo "$((2#$BINARY))" This script prints all possible combinations of two letters, except oo This command prints a number with two decimal places